Use our Online CCJ Quiz to find out if you qualify for a mortgage; it takes a couple of minutes & there’s no credit check.

 Having an adverse credit history can limit the number of lenders that will consider you for a mortgage, but when you choose Simply Adverse as your CCJ mortgage broker, you get access to a much larger number of lenders than what’s on the high street.

-We are a whole market mortgage broker, covering niche lenders and all adverse friendly lenders in the UK.
+We are a whole market mortgage broker, covering niche lenders, high street lenders and all adverse friendly lenders in the UK.
 The main CCJ mortgage lenders that we work with, are:

 There’s no need to struggle alone trying to find high street lenders that will accept you for a mortgage, not when you can count on Simply Adverse to take care of the process for you.
 Our extensive experience of the market means that we know exactly where to look for the top mortgage lenders who accept CCJ at the best possible rates.